A brand is a complex organism. This is part six in a series of articles in which we examine a successful brand’s component parts.

 If you answered “no” to any of these questions, you may want to think about revisiting your logo and taking your brand image in a new direction.
 A logo redesign is not a small undertaking — it will affect every piece of collateral and signage you have.
 But it takes an upfront investment to reap long-term rewards.

-Download the NEW Rebranding Guide – Second Edition
+Download the Rebranding Guide – Second Edition

 Classifying Logos